Thavisha72/22UG2-0023/README.md

 ### ------ IMPORTANT -------

-- after input y the local pgdata folder wont be delete because access danied, so you can delete the folder by sudo rm -rf ./pgdata
+- after input "y" the local pgdata folder wont be delete because access danied, so you can delete the folder by

+sudo rm -rf ./pgdata

-- if u want to delete the database first before remove the app use following steps first : sudo rm -rf ./pgdata second step : ./remove-app.sh this will remove the app and pgdata folder at once
+- if u want to delete the database first before remove the app use following steps

+first : sudo rm -rf ./pgdata

+second step : ./remove-app.sh
+this will remove the app and pgdata folder at once